-Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies
+Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Class 12 Applied Maths Unit 1 — Numbers & Quantification Study Material

 This page covers all topics in Unit 1 of CBSE Class 12 Applied Mathematics — the highest-weightage unit at 11 marks in the board exam.
-You'll find 15 practice MCQs with detailed answers, 8 step-by-step solved examples, and 2 case studies on Modulo Arithmetic, Congruence Modulo, Boats & Streams, Pipes & Cisterns, Alligation & Mixture, and Races & Games.
+You'll find 15 interactive MCQs with detailed answers, 8 step-by-step solved examples, and 2 case studies on Modulo Arithmetic, Congruence Modulo, Boats & Streams, Pipes & Cisterns, Alligation & Mixture, and Races & Games.
 All content is aligned to the CBSE 2026–27 syllabus.

 Board Exam Marks